Faujasite: Synthesis

 Faujasite is synthesized, as are other zeolites, from alumina sources such as sodium aluminate and silica sources such as sodium silicate.
 Other aluminosilicates such as kaolin are used as well.
 The ingredients are dissolved in a basic environment such as sodium hydroxide aqueous solution and crystallized at 70 to 300 °C (usually at 100 °C).
 After crystallization the faujasite is in its sodium form and must be ion exchanged with ammonium to improve stability.
 The ammonium ion is removed later by calcination which renders the zeolite in its acid form.
 Depending on the silica-to-alumina ratio of their framework, synthetic faujasite zeolites are divided into X and Y zeolites.
 In X zeolites that ratio is between 2 and 3, while in Y zeolites it is 3 or higher.
-The negative charges of the framework are balanced by the positive charges of cations in non-framework positions.
+The negative charges of the framework are balanced by the positive charges of cations (usually either sodium from the NaOH solution, or ammonium or H+ after exchanges) in non-framework positions.
 Such zeolites have ion-exchange, catalytic and adsorptive properties.
-The stability of the zeolite increases with the silica-to-alumina ratio of the framework.
+The stability of the zeolite increases with the silica-to-alumina ratio of the framework (Lowenstein's rule).
 It is also affected by the type and amount of cations located in non-framework positions.
 For catalytic cracking, the Y zeolite is often used in a rare earth-hydrogen exchanged form.

 By using thermal, hydrothermal or chemical methods, some of the alumina can be removed from the Y zeolite framework, resulting in high-silica Y zeolites.
 Such zeolites are used in cracking and hydrocracking catalysts.
 Complete dealumination results in faujasite-silica.